Localization in Khovanov homology: Burnside categories and functors

 Composition (of set maps) gives the set of correspondences from $X$ to $Y$ the structure of a category.
-Define the \emph{Burnside category} $\burn$ to be the weak $2$-category whose objects are finite sets, morphisms are finite correspondences, and $2$-morphisms are maps of correspondences.
+Informally, the \emph{Burnside category} $\burn$ is the weak $2$-category whose objects are finite sets, morphisms are finite correspondences, and $2$-morphisms are maps of correspondences.

-Recall that in a weak $2$-category, that arrows need only be associative up to an equivalence, and similarly the identity axiom holds only after composing with a $2$-morphism.
-To be explicit, for finite sets $X,Y$ and $(A,s,t)$ a correspondence from $X$ to $Y$, neither $(Y,\Id_Y,\Id_Y) \circ (A,s,t)$, nor $(A,s,t)\circ (X,\Id_X,\Id_X)$, equals $(A,s,t)$.
-Rather, there are natural $2$-morphisms, left and right unitors,
+Recall that in a weak $2$-category, composition need only be associative up to an equivalence, and similarly the identity axiom need only hold after composing with a $2$-morphism.
+To be explicit, for finite sets $X,Y$ and $(A,s,t)$ a correspondence from $X$ to $Y$, neither $(Y,\Id_Y,\Id_Y) \circ (A,s,t)$ nor $(A,s,t)\circ (X,\Id_X,\Id_X)$ needs to equal $(A,s,t)$.
+Rather, there are natural $2$-morphisms called left and right unitors,